gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 #### Apache Zeppelin

-Antoher universal "data" tool is [Apache Zeppelin](http://zeppelin.apache.org).
-In a browser window navigate to <http://nosqlplatform:38001/> and you should directly arrive on the home screen as shown below.
+Another universal "data" tool is [Apache Zeppelin](http://zeppelin.apache.org).
+In a browser window, navigate to <http://nosqlplatform:38001/> and you should directly arrive on the home screen as shown below.

 ![Alt Image Text](./images/apache-zeppelin.png "Apache Zeppelin")

 Apache Zeppelin uses a so called "Notebook" based model that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.

 Zeppelin uses the concept of interpreters.
 Each Interpreter has the capability to "talk" to a given data systems.
 When creating a Notebook, you can specify the "default" interpreter to use, all other interpreters can be used as well, but then the directive `%<interpreter-name>`has to be used in each cell.

-Zepplin has a Cassandra interpreter, which we will use here.
+Zeppelin has a Cassandra interpreter, which we will use here.
 But before we can use it, it has to be configured.
 Click on **anonymous** drop-down and select **Interpreter** as shown in the image below.

 ![Alt Image Text](./images/apache-zeppelin-navigate-interpreter.png "Apache Zeppelin Interpreter")